-The percentage of adults employed has remained stable between 2008/09 and 2018/19
+The percentage of adults employed has increased between 2009/10 and 2019/20

-Employment status of adults, 2008/09 to 2018/19 Northern Ireland
+Employment status of adults, 2009/10 to 2019/20 Northern Ireland

-- The chart opposite shows that in Northern Ireland, the employment status of adults has remained broadly stable over time.
-In 2018/19, 52% of adults were employees, including those in full and part-time work, while 8% of adults were self-employed; the 2008/09 figures were 51% and 8% respectively. - The FRS is not considered to be the main data source on occupation and employment.
+- The chart opposite shows that in Northern Ireland, the employment status of adults has changed over time.
+In 2019/20, 53% of adults were employees, including those in full and part-time work, while 8% of adults were self-employed; the 2009/10 figures were 49% and 7% respectively. - The FRS is not considered to be the main data source on occupation and employment.
 However this information is noted here to provide context for any figures analysed elsewhere in this publication, or associated data tables that use the employment status as recorded in the FRS.
-The National Statistics sources for such data includes Labour Force the Survey (https://www.nisra.gov.uk/statistics/labour-market-and-social-welfare/labour-forcesurvev and the Annual Survey of Hours and Earnings (https://www.nisra.gov.uk/statistics/labour-market-and-social-welfare/annualsurvey-hours-and-earnings).

-See Supplementary Table S6.2 for full data.
+The National Statistics sources for such data includes the Labour Force Survey and the Annual Survey of Hours and Earnings. - See Supplementary Table S6.2 for full data.

-Over the last 4 years from 2015/16 to 2018/19 the number of workless people has remained stable Workless adults, benefit units and households, for those living in households with at least one adult aged below 65 years, 2008/09 to 2018/19 Northern Ireland
+Over the last 5 years from 2015/16 to 2019/20 the percentage of workless people has remained stable Workless adults, benefit units and households, for those living in households with at least one adult aged below 65 years, 2009/10 to 2019/20 Northern Ireland

-- The chart opposite looks at the numbers and percentages of adults, benefit units and households who were not in employment or self-employment ("workless"), restricted to households/benefit units containing at least one adult aged below65. - Those aged over 65 are often excluded from analysis of the labour market as after employment, retirement is the most common economic status (21% of adults- see Table 6.1). - The numbers and rates of worklessness, whether looking at adults overall, benefit units or household levels, has fluctuated over the last ten-year period.
-However, the 2018/19 levels for Households and adults are close to the series lows of 2015/16 and 2017/18.
-The level for Benefit Units is the joint series low alongside 2008/09 and 2015/16. - The numbers and rates are lower for households than benefit units, which in turn is lower than that for individuals.
+- The chart opposite looks at the percentages of adults, benefit units and households who were not in employment or self-employment ("workless"), restricted to households/benefit units containing at least one adult aged below 65. - The rates of worklessness, whether looking at adults overall, benefit units or household levels, have fluctuated over the last ten-year period.
+However, the 2019/20 levels for households, adults and benefit units are at their lowest levels of the last tenyears. - The numbers and rates are lower for households than benefit units, which in turn is lower than that for individuals.
 This is because for a household to be considered workless all adults in the household would have to be not in employment or selfemployment. - See Supplementary Table S6.5 for full data.